 Rationale: While VVSG 2.0 may reflect "the best we can do" in making paper ballots accessible, it is not best practice in accessibility.
-That is sort of like saying steps are a best practice in building access.
-Statement was also revised to more accurately convey that compliance with VVSG 2.0 access requirements only means the system is capable of providing access (the features are there and meet the standards) but those systems can and frequently are deployed or configured in ways that eliminate privacy and/or independence.
-For example, a lone BMD used only by a few voters that produces different size/shape ballot (that may also have to be "remade") will not provide privacy regardless of the access features built-in to that BMD.
+The statement was also revised to more accurately convey that compliance with VVSG 2.0 access requirements only means the system is capable of providing access (the features are there and meet the standards) but those systems can and frequently are deployed or configured in ways that eliminate privacy and/or independence.
+For example, a lone BMD used only by a few voters that produces a different size or shape ballot from other voters (and that may also have to be "remade") will not provide privacy regardless of the access features built-in to that BMD.
 Another example is a BMD which can be configured with an attached ballot box that allows a marked, verified paper ballot to be automatically and accessibly cast.
-However, that same BMD is more likely to be configured with voters manually removing the marked ballot from the BMD and taking it to a precinct counter for casting which will not provide accessible, private and independent ballot casting.
-Certification to 2.0 does not "ensure" private and independent voting is delivered.
+However, that same BMD is more likely to be configured with voters manually removing the marked ballot from the BMD and taking it to a precinct counter for casting, which will not provide accessible, private, and independent ballot casting.
+Certification to VVSG 2.0 does not "ensure" private and independent voting is delivered.